-There is a great deal of confusion about acne therapy, due to some similar-sounding names of some important medications.
-These are the retinoids, forms of vitamin A that are the mainstay of acne treatment.
+There is a great deal of confusion about acne therapy, due to the similar-sounding names of certain medications.
+These are the retinoids—forms of vitamin A that are the mainstay of acne treatment.
 They are prescribed by most dermatologists and other physicians.
-First let’s see how they work, and then go on to individual medications.
+Let’s see how these medications work agaist acne.

 What causes acne?

-Acne is caused by overproduction of certain skin cells, known as keratinocytes, as well as oil, which block the oil glands, forming what is known as comedones.
-This blockage leads to inflammation of the pores.
+Acne is caused by overproduction of skin cells called keratinocytes and oil, which block the oil glands, forming what is known as comedones (whiteheads and blackheads).
+This blockage can lead to inflammation of the pores.

 How do retinoids work?